Module 4, Part 1: More About Loops#

 the “do-while” statement,

-loop can be a convenient alternative to a while
+(or “for loop”).
+A for loop can be a convenient alternative to a while loop

 in cases where the loop has the following characteristics: